Unification of Aeolian and Fluvial Sediment Transport Rate from Granular Physics

-\textit{Discussion and Conclusions.--}In this Letter, we have shown that the manner in which kinetic particle energy is dissipated controls the scaling of the rate $Q$ of continuous nonsuspended sediment transport.
-In particular, the scaling of $Q$ becomes nonlinear once energy dissipation in binary particle collisions, as opposed to particle-bed collisions, becomes significant.
-This new physical picture replaces the old, widely-accepted hypothesis that a different predominant mode of bed sediment entrainment is responsible for the scaling differences of $Q$~\cite{Garcia07,Dey14,Duranetal11,Koketal12,Berzietal16}: entrainment caused by the impacts of transported particles onto the bed (``splash''~\cite{Beladjineetal07,ComolaLehning17,Lammeletal17}) in aeolian transport versus entrainment caused by the direct action of fluid forces in fluvial transport.
-This hypothesis has been strongly put into question in a number of recent independent studies that revealed that impact entrainment plays a crucial role also in fluvial transport~\cite{Vowinckeletal16,PahtzDuran17,Clarketal15a,Clarketal17,Heymanetal16,LeeJerolmack18}.
+In this Letter, we have shown that the manner in which kinetic particle fluctuation energy is dissipated controls the scaling of the rate $Q$ of continuous nonsuspended sediment transport with the fluid shear stress $\tau$ applied onto the bed.
+In particular, this scaling becomes nonlinear once fluctuation energy dissipation in binary particle collisions, as opposed to dissipation in particle-bed collisions and via fluid drag, becomes significant.
+This new physical picture replaces an old, widely-accepted hypothesis about the physical origin of the scaling differences of $Q$.
+Previously, it was hypothesized that a different predominant mode of bed sediment entrainment is responsible for these differences~\cite{Garcia08,Ancey20,Duranetal11,Koketal12,Andreotti04,Berzietal16}: entrainment caused by the impacts of transported particles onto the bed (``splash''~\cite{Beladjineetal07,ComolaLehning17,Lammeletal17}) in aeolian transport versus entrainment caused by the direct action of fluid forces in fluvial transport.
+However, a number of recent independent studies revealed that impact entrainment plays a crucial role also in fluvial transport~\cite{Pahtzetal20a,Vowinckeletal16,PahtzDuran17,Clarketal15a,Clarketal17,Heymanetal16,LeeJerolmack18}, making it clear that a better supported hypothesis was needed.

-Our physical description has culminated in an expression for $Q$ (Eq.~(\ref{Qfinal})) that unifies transport in water and air streams without fitting to experimental data (Fig.~\ref{Measurements}).
-In combination with our previous unification of the aeolian and fluvial transport threshold~\cite{PahtzDuran18a}, we are now able to estimate planetary sediment transport and the evolution of planetary sediment surfaces much more reliably than before.
+Our physical description has culminated in an expression for $Q$ that unifies transport in water and air streams without fitting to experimental data.
+In combination with a previous unification of the aeolian and fluvial transport threshold~\cite{PahtzDuran18a}, we are now able to estimate planetary sediment transport and the evolution of planetary sediment surfaces much more reliably than before.